hoobs-org/HOOBS/docs/SDK.md

 * name
 * sequence

+Rooms also have an aditional "off" characteristic that is added when the room has an "on" characteristic defined.
+This allows you to call `room.set("off", true)` to turn off all light bulbs and switches in a room.
+This differs from `room.set("on", false)`, This example will only turn off light bulbs.
+The "off" characteristic is only available at the room level and is not supported for individual accessories.

 > This method is attached to the room object you must access this from the `hoobs.room([id])` command.

 ## **room.remove()**